pluscloudopen/docs/content/en/docs/known-problems/no-login-into-new-instance/_index.md

 Even when you have checked, that the right ssh private key is used, the login does not work.

 The reason for this is, that putty and puttygen use a different format for the generation of ssh keypairs than OpenStack.
 The ssh key pairs, that are used in OpenStack and Linux should be saved in OpenSSH format.
-If you have a ssh key pair, already, you can convert it into OpenSSH format with putty, save it and upload the public key into OpenStack.
+If you have a ssh key pair already, you can convert it into OpenSSH format with putty, save it and upload the public key into OpenStack.

+In puttygen you just load your ssh private key ("Load private key" in the "File" menu) and then choose "Export OpenSSH key" in the "Conversions" menu.